byamada64/cloud-infrastructure-labs/services/azure/azure-vm-storage-container-private-endpoint.md

 It is commonly used when organizations need controlled, private connectivity between services, trading public accessibility for enhanced security, network isolation, and governance-aligned access patterns.

-This service guide aligns with the related build:

 ## 1️⃣ What it is